wgtdkp/matrix-basic/readme.md

 	```$ ./mym gauss ./input/m.txt step```

-	 will give out the A matrix and B matrix at each elimiaation step.
+	 will give out the A matrix and B matrix at each elimination step.

 **WHAT IS THE INPUT FILE**<br />
 The input matrix file is a simple representation of the linear equations.